At first glance, your email subject line is what a hiring manager uses to judge if your internship application email is worth opening or not.

 A good subject line can get the attention of the recipient anytime, anywhere.

-Imagine this, you receive a cold email from two stranger, the contact name of the first stranger is “Michael Greenwood” and the contact name of the second stranger is “Michael668”.
+Imagine this, you receive a cold email from two strangers, the contact name of the first stranger is “Michael Greenwood” and the contact name of the second stranger is “Michael668”.

 Which email are you more likely to open?
 The initial one, right?
 Correct.